potyok/demo-movie-langflow/README.md

 INFO:     Uvicorn running on http://127.0.0.1:8000
 ```

-## Connect Langflow with MCP server
+## Connect Langflow with the MCP server

-After Langflow was started, you have to set the details of MCP server in the `Settings/MCP servers`.
+After Langflow is started, you have to set the details of the MCP server in the `Settings/MCP servers`.

 <img src="imgs/setup_mcp.png" alt="Setup MCP"/>

-Then create a simple agent flow and add a `MCP tools` component to it:
+Then create a simple agent flow and add an `MCP tools` component to it:

 <img src="imgs/simple_flow.png" alt="Add MCP tool"/>